Genchi genbutsu: On-site observation to improve company processes

 Following the genchi genbutsu philosophy and going on-site to observe what’s happening offers numerous benefits:

-- Firsthand Information.
+- Firsthand information.
 Experiencing what happens on the shop floor or in the office provides a more realistic perspective than simply reviewing reports or summaries.

 - Holistic approach.
 Genchi genbutsu helps supervisors understand interactions and relationships between different variables, their causes, and their potential effects.